szw/vim-g/README.md

 Moreover, you can use double quotes (`"`) to perform [phrase search](http://support.google.com/websearch/bin/answer.py?hl=en&answer=136861).
-Just just enclose some words in quotation marks as you type.
-The standalone double quote indicates that everything after it should enclosed within quotation marks.
-In other words, **vim-g** will detect a standalone quotation mark, then threat it as a phrase opening and generate the closing one.
+Just enclose some words between quotation marks as you type.

+You can also use a standalone quotation mark as it has some extra meaning.
+It indicates that everything following it should be enclosed within quotation marks.
+In other words, **vim-g** will detect a standalone quotation mark, then threat it as an opening phrase and generate the closing mark.

 Examples: